 “From telling us when it is safe to adjust and when further imaging is required, to enhancing the effectiveness of our care and bringing our analysis techniques into the modern age.”

-The Myovision technology has proven so successful that Tim and Dan have responded to demand opening their Redhead practice on Monday, headed up by Dr’s Scott Williams and Louise Cobb.
+The Myovision technology has proven so successful that Tim and Dan have responded to demand opening their Redhead practice earlier this year, headed up by Dr’s Scott Williams and Louise Cobb.
 It forms part of the initial consultation to assess the spinal health of all patients seen.